pfistchr/arxiv-1805.11059/README.md

 ### Preparation

-Due to GitHub's file size limitations, you first need to create the input file for the verification methods below:
+Due to GitHub's file size limitations, you first need to create the input file in the `lowerbound` directory:

 ```
 ~/arxiv-1805.11059/lowerbound$ cat inputA.txt inputB.txt inputC.txt >input.txt